Manav2309/zeru_aavev2_credit_score_model/analysis.md

 ### Model Insights:
 - The stacked model demonstrates **high predictive alignment**, with most predictions tightly clustered around the diagonal.
-- A few visible outliers may represent wallets with **abnormal feature combinations** (e.g., high USD volume but minimal interaction diversity).
+- Outliers may represent wallets with conflicting feature signals (e.g., high borrow volume but poor repayment patterns).
-- The model generalizes well across different behavioral patterns, ensuring reliable scoring across heterogeneous users.
+- The model generalizes across activity levels and is stable on heterogeneous wallet behaviors.

 ---